nagasudhirpulla/taming_python/blog/skills/dataframe_merge_by_column.md

 0 foo 5 foo
 """
 ```
+In the above example, only one row is present, since only one row has came 'value' column
 <hr/>

 Please read this [official documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.merge.html) for getting know about more options and examples